Trail Guide to the Epic Beehive Circuit (Little & Big Beehive Hike)

 The Beehive Circuit – the Big Beehive hike and the Little Beehive hike are varying degrees in difficulty.
 However, none of them are too difficult as the terrain is simple, trails well maintained, and the incline is gradual along the trail with no scrambling.
 We’d say most able-bodied hikers should be able to make it to the Lake Agnes Teahouse and onward to the Beehives.

-Though the hike to Lake Anges is a gradual climb of almost 500 meters, and the Big Beehive section is relatively steep.
+Though the hike to Lake Agnes is a gradual climb of almost 400 meters, and the Big Beehive section is relatively steep.
 You’ll definitely get your heart pumping the day you do this hike!

 The Beehive Circuit Hike Duration

-If you plan to do just the Little Beehive hike, plan for 2-4 hours.
+If you plan to do just the Little Beehive hike, plan for 2-4 hours round trip.
 Then for just the Big Beehive plan for 3-5 hours.
 Of course, everyone’s hiking time varies, and times vary depending on how long you spend at each stop.
 An average pace falls in the middle of the suggested hike times.

 When Can You Hike The Beehive Circuit?

-If you are visiting Banff in the fall, you can see larches from the Big Beehive come Late September.
+If you are visiting Banff in the fall, you can see a few larches around Lake Agnes from the Big Beehive come Late September, but the larch views are better from the top of Devil’s Thumb.

-Lake Louise and Lake Agnes are frozen in the winter months and should melt around late May-early June.
-During winter, there is significant avalanche exposure in the area, and don’t recommend hiking past Mirror Lake.
+Lake Louise and Lake Agnes are frozen in the winter months and should melt around late May or early June.
+During winter, there is significant avalanche exposure in the area, and we don’t recommend hiking past Mirror Lake.
 Reminder that the Lake Agnes Tea House is only open in the summer.

-Of course, the weather is seasonal, and every year the melt date is different, and snow and lake freeze is possible to extend well into June.
-For instance in both 2019 and 2020, we visited in early June and found an ice-free Lake Louise and melting Lake Agnes.
+Of course, the weather is seasonal, and every year, the melt date is different.
+Snow and lake freeze can extend well into June.
+For instance, in both 2019 and 2020, we visited in early June and found an ice-free Lake Louise and melting Lake Agnes.

 How Popular is the Beehive Circuit?